The 10 Best Cloth Diapers

 video play icon

 This wiki has been updated 35 times since it was first published in June of 2015.
 If your environmental responsibility extends even to the messiest of family matters, then one of these cloth diapers will be perfect for your baby.
 They'll keep him or her dry and comfortable without the guilt of adding more waste to landfills, plus they'll save you money in the long run.
 Our selection includes the best choices of every style of cloth, from prefolds to all-in-one options.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Gro Via One